kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 > Eventuate is a toolkit for building applications composed of event-driven and event-sourced services that collaborate by exchanging events over shared event logs.
 Services can either be co-located on a single node or distributed up to global scale.

 Eventuate provides several abstractions for building event sourced application components.
+We will be using two of those [EventSourcedView](http://rbmhtechnology.github.io/eventuate/reference/event-sourcing.html#event-sourced-views) and [EventSourcedActor](http://rbmhtechnology.github.io/eventuate/user-guide.html#event-sourced-actors).

 We will see how easy it is to implement asynchronous event-sourced app with Play and eventuate.
 We just need to implement our events and domains, persistence and replaying of events will be taken care by eventuate provided actors.